 Sometimes a plant-based diet is ridiculed as "rabbit food."
 People picture eating (and "starving") on celery and carrots.
 John McDougall, MD, understands the concern.
 As part of the extended interviews for the movie Forks Over Knives, Dr. McDougall explains that unless we include a strong amount of starches on our plate, we will indeed feel as if we are "starving to death."
 Sustaining energy comes from legumes, intact whole grains, and starchy vegetables.
 All large, successful ancient civilizations were fueled by starch, says Dr. McDougall.
 "You must have the rice, the corn, the potatoes, the sweet potatoes, the barley.
 You must have starch as the center because this is high calorie vegetable food.
 You must have that energy."
 That's why on all the plant-based plates, more than half of it is made up of calorie-dense starches.

 Despite the various plate presentations and the different graphics, plant-based doctors and nutritionists agree that optimal health and vitality comes from eating a balance of low-calorie and calorie-dense plant foods that are as minimally processed as possible.
 Did you notice the From Sun to Plant to Plate graphic at the opening of this article?
 The plate is actually just a photo of my Starch-Smart® breakfast one morning.
-If you'd like to see how other whole-food, plant-based, no-added-oil adherents eat, you might enjoy perusing the plates of Lindsay Nixon here or Cathy Fisher here.
+If you'd like to see how other whole-food, plant-based, no-added-oil adherents eat, you might also enjoy perusing Lindsey Nixon's plate as well as Cathy Fisher's plates.
 You'll see that there are lots of delicious plant-based plates, but that all of them include a balance of starches and other vegetables or fruits.
-It's my hope that you'll be inspired to fuel your health, your happiness, and your healing with a hearty serving of plants!
+It's my hope that you'll be inspired to fuel your health, your happiness, and your healing with a hearty serving of plants on your plate!

 Preview the "Ask the Doc!"
 Trailer